Schedule a command to run in the near future (calls the AT command)

 As with all AT jobs you should test your SOON scripts by using the /INTERACTIVE option.

-In many cases SCHTASKS may be a better option.
+In many cases SCHTASKS will be a better option.

 "We want the finest wines available to humanity.
 And we want them here and we want them now" ~ Bruce Robinson (Withnail and I )